HOTVOLC Observing System

 - Total spectral radiance (CSV timeseries)

-- Number of hot spots (CSV timeseries)
+- Number of hot spots (geotiff map + CSV timeseries)

 - Discharge rate (m3/s) (CSV timeseries)